zloudini/zloudini/README.md

 # Hi, I'm Zak

 I’m a recent graduate of the University of Pennsylvania’s **MCIT program**, with a background in **economics and finance**.
-Currently, I work as an Internal Wholesaler at Principal Financial Group, and I’m transitioning into a technical engineering role where I can apply my programming and problem-solving skills at scale.
+Currently, I work as an Internal Wholesaler at Principal Financial Group, and I’m looking to transition into a technical engineering role where I can apply my programming and problem-solving skills at scale.

 ## Featured Projects
 Here are a few projects I’ve worked on that showcase my technical skills and problem-solving ability: